NASA boss to tour SpaceX factory after feud over capsule delays

 "I'm looking forward to visiting @SpaceX in Hawthorne next Thursday," Bridenstine said on Twitter.
 "More to come soon!"

-(Reporting by Steve Gorman in Los Angeles Writing and additional reporting by Eric M. Johnson in Seattle; Additional reporting by Joey Roulette in Washington; Editing by Greg Mitchell and Paul Tait)
+(Reporting by Steve Gorman in Los Angeles Writing and additional reporting by Eric M. Johnson in Seattle; Additional reporting by Joey Roulette in Washington; Editing by Paul Tait and Rosalba O'Brien)

 ((Eric.m.johnson@thomsonreuters.com; +1 206 707 1218; Follow me on Twitter @ByEricMJohnson;))